The translation of this document is outdated.

 requirements for transporting animals in means of transport, as

-well as the procedures by which a permit of an animal carrier and
+well as the procedures by which an animal transporter

 9) [8 March 2012];